 Time moved slowly in the early 90s, and the 1000 continued to be the gold standard of Indian motoring.
 But there was no getting away from its under-powered 46 horsepower engine.
 Maruti Suzuki realized this, and the result was the launch of an updated version with Suzuki’s G13BA 1.3 litre petrol engine.
 And to keep with the profile of the car, it was badged as the Esteem.
 This 8 valve SOHC 67bhp version of the car proved to be a success.

 But soon the Esteem began to feel the heat from other cars such as Daewoo’s Cielo, which was a much larger and more premium car, and Ford’s Escort, which was catering to the then limited diesel car market.
-And then there was the Opel Astra, which in its Club variant was the most premium car of the time with features such as a sun roof, electric radio aerial and even an electrically adjustable driver’s seat in the initial limited-edition model.
+And then there was the Opel Astra, which in its Club variant was the most premium car of the time with features such as a sunroof, electric radio aerial and even an electrically adjustable driver’s seat in the initial limited-edition model.
 Mitsubishi’s Lancer with leather interiors, electrically folding ORVMs and a CD player had begun to find takers too.

 To widen its appeal, the Esteem was made available in three versions.
-The base LX version came with air conditioning, while the top end VX trim had power windows and power steering, and then there was the automatic AX model.
+The base LX version came with air conditioning, while the top-end VX trim had power windows and power steering, and then there was the automatic AX model.

 All of this undoubtedly made the Esteem an absolute bestseller.
 But soon, it was challenged by the emergence of the new mid-size sedan segment.
 Cars such as the Ford Ikon, Maruti Suzuki Baleno and Hyundai Accent, with their powerful 1.6 litre petrol engines, began to attract a new breed of enthusiasts.
 And then, of course, there was the competition slayer, the mighty Honda City VTEC!

-But this new breed of power packed mid-size sedans underwent a premature and unfortunate demise.
-Even though the 1.6 litres continued to live under Maruti Suzuki and Hyundai bonnets, the situation became pretty glum for petrol cars with the soaring of petrol prices, which also lead to their lacklustre sales and a consequent rise in the demand for more efficient diesel cars.
+But this new breed of power-packed mid-size sedans underwent a premature and unfortunate demise.
+Even though the 1.6 litres continued to live under Maruti Suzuki and Hyundai bonnets, the situation became pretty glum for petrol cars with the soaring of petrol prices, which also led to their lacklustre sales and a consequent rise in the demand for more efficient diesel cars.
 And that’s pretty much where things are right now.
 Sure, Hyundai’s 1.6 is still good and still around, but Honda’s 1.5, now in its i-VTEC avatar, is all about efficiency and not performance.

 Following the norms of economics and economic factors, prices of cars have been on the rise, so much so that cars that once demanded a range-topping price of around ₹7 lakh now retail in the range of ₹8 – 14 lakh!
 Prices have almost doubled – there’s no two ways about it.